-- a.
+- 2. Customize the SDK-specific Platform Designer (Standard) system components. - a.
 In Platform Designer, click Tools ➤ Options.
 In the Options dialog box, add INTELFPGAOCLSDKROOT/ip/board to the Qsys IP Search Path and then click Finish. - b.
 Instantiate the OpenCL Kernel Clock Generator component.
 Specify the component parameters, and connect the signals and ports as outlined in the OpenCL Kernel Clock Generator section. - c.
 Instantiate the OpenCL Kernel Interface component.
 Specify the component parameters, and connect the signals and ports as outlined in the OpenCL Kernel Interface section. - d.
 For each global memory type, instantiate the OpenCL Memory Bank Divider component.
 Specify the component parameters, and connect the signals and ports as outlined in the OpenCL Memory Bank Divider section.

-Attention: Set the parameters such that the resulting bank masters have the equivalent address bits and burst widths as those from the kernel, as defined in the interface attribute of the global_mem element in the board_spec.xml file.
-For each memory bank, Platform Designer generates a master that inherits the same characteristics as your specifications.
+Attention: Set the parameters such that the resulting bank hosts have the equivalent address bits and burst widths as those from the kernel, as defined in the interface attribute of the global\mem element in the board\spec.xml file.
+For each memory bank, Platform Designer generates a host that inherits the same characteristics as your specifications.

-- 3. If you choose to create a Platform Designer subsystem for the nonkernel logic, export any necessary I/Os to the top-level system.qsys Platform Designer system. - 4.
+- If you choose to create a Platform Designer subsystem for the nonkernel logic, export any necessary I/Os to the top-level system. qsys Platform Designer system. - 4.
 Edit the top-level top.v file to instantiate system.qsys and connect any board-specific I/Os. - 5.
 Set up the top.qpf Intel Quartus Prime project with all the necessary settings for your board design. - 6.
-Modify the post_flow.tcl file to include the Tcl code that generates the fpga.bin file during Intel Quartus Prime compilation. - The fpga.bin file is necessary for programming the board. - 7.
-Edit the board_spec.xml file to include board-specific descriptions.
+Modify the post\flow.tcl file to include the Tcl code that generates the fpga.bin file during Intel Quartus Prime compilation. - The fpga.bin file is necessary for programming the board. - 7.
+Edit the board\spec.xml file to include board-specific descriptions.

 - All Intellectual Property page on the Intel FPGA website

-- OpenCL Kernel Clock Generator on page 29
+- OpenCL Kernel Clock Generator on page 30

-- OpenCL Kernel Interface on page 30
+- OpenCL Kernel Interface on page 31

-- OpenCL Memory Bank Divider on page 31
+- OpenCL Memory Bank Divider on page 32

-- The Board Platform Designer Subsystem on page 28
+- The Board Platform Designer Subsystem on page 29

-1.4.1.1.1 General Quality of Results Considerations for the Exported Board Partition
+1.4.1.1.1.
+General Quality of Results Considerations for the Exported Board Partition